rsonger/software-engineering-lab/_posts/2024-05-29-scene_graph.md

 toc_sticky: false
 ---

-*This lesson explains the scene graph which is a useful structure for a 3D scene that contains many objects and relationships.
-Then, the [3D Objects](#3d-objects) section introduces fundamental components for the CG framework to render the scene, 3D objects in the scene, and a camera to view it all.*
+*This lesson explains the scene graph which is a useful structure for 3D scenes that contain many objects and relationships.
+In addition, the [3D Objects](#3d-objects) section introduces fundamental components for the CG framework to render the scene, 3D objects in the scene, and a camera to view it all.*

 # The Scene Graph Framework